-The Return to Practice (Nursing) course will not be confirmed until it has been validated by the NMC and we anticipate this to happen in May 2014.
-At that point, we will post further details on the content, structure and requirements of the programme on this web page.
+The Return to Practice (Nursing) course will not be confirmed until it has been validated by the NMC and we anticipate this will happen on the 13th May 2014.
+Applications will therefore be open from the 14th May 2014 through to the 6th June 2014.

 Please visit www.york.ac.uk/healthsciences/ssprd/funding/.

 The Return to Practice (Nursing) course will run once a year.
-The key dates for the 2014/15 cohort are as follows:
+The key dates for 2014/15 are as follows:

-The course will start with a five-day seminar:
+The course will start with a five-day study workshop:

 Following this seminar, you will start your practice experience.
 You will be expected to complete 200 hours in an agreed practice area over a period of six months.
 During this period, you will attend one seminar per month: